Are you using Puppeteer and want to take a screenshot for testing or web scraping purposes? You're in the right place!Â

 The code returns a screenshot showing that an anti-bot has blocked Puppeteer:

-That's not the screenshot you want.
-A simple way to bypass that block is to use a web scraping API like ZenRows.
+The most effective way to bypass anti-bots and capture screenshots reliably is by using a Screenshot API like ZenRows.
 It provides premium proxies, automatically fixes your request headers, rotates user agents, and helps you bypass any anti-bot system.

-Copy and paste the generated code into your script.
 You'll use Axios as an HTTP client.
 So, ensure you install it with npm

 :